 Unmissable Cruise Experiences: No. 2 – Captains Welcome Onboard Cocktail Party

 The perfect opportunity to dress up and mingle with fellow passengers, (whilst sipping a complimentary glass of wine of course!)
-This traditional event is always fun to attend with ladies wearing long formal dresses and men wearing black tie.
+This traditional event is always fun to attend with ladies wearing long formal dresses, men wearing black tie and kids looking really cute in their party clothes!
 It normally takes place on the second night on the cruise just before the first formal dinner.
 (This is to give passengers chance to settle into a life onboard).
 Depending on the Captain’s sense of humour, (or lack of!) it can be a quite witty speech with introductions to all of the senior officers onboard.

 Top tip – Prior to travel establish the dress code for the cruise line you are travelling with.
 Your pre-cruise literature should list how many formal, informal and smart/casual nights there will be during your cruise.
 You should also be informed about any fancy dress evenings.